Saani Kaayidham: Production

 Saani Kaayidham is the first film that Selvaraghavan, as an actor, accepted before his first acting credit became Beast (2022).
 Filming began in late February 2021.
 It was later suspended due to the second wave of the COVID-19 pandemic in India, but resumed that June and wrapped on 18 August.

 Music

-The music of the film was supposed to be composed by Yuvan Shankar Raja, but he was replaced by Sam CS.
+The music of the film was supposed to be composed by Selvaraghavan's norm collaborator Yuvan Shankar Raja, but he was replaced by Sam CS.

 Release

 The film was released on Amazon Prime Video on 6 May 2022 alongside its dubbed versions in Telugu and Malayalam, with the Telugu version titled Chinni.

-Home media

-The satellite rights of the film were sold to Kalaignar TV.